openstack/security-doc/security-guide/source/identity/tokens.rst

 Tokens
 ======

-Once a user is authenticated a token is generated for authorization and access to an OpenStack environment.
+Once a user is authenticated, a token is generated for authorization and access to an OpenStack environment.
 A token can have a variable life span; however the default value for expiry is one hour.
 The recommended expiry value should be set to a lower value that allows enough time for